 During the last ice age, glaciers scraped away Canadian rock and carried glacial debris on a path to New York.
 In fact, Long Island is the glacial debris from the sediment dumping of a glacier terminal moraine.

 It’s easy to recognize glacial sediment because it’s unsorted material (glacial till).
-Continental glaciers scrape away at the land like a rake and dump boulders, dirt and powder rock along its track.
+Continental glaciers scrape away at the land and dump boulders, dirt, and powder rock along their track.

-- First, the “zone of accumulation” is where snow falls and adds to the glacier.
+- ZONE OF ACCUMULATION: The “zone of accumulation” is where snow falls and adds to the glacier.

-- Next, the “zone of ablation” is where the glacier loses ice most likely due to melting.
+- ZONE OF ABLATION: The “zone of ablation” is where the glacier loses ice most likely due to melting.

-- Finally, the “firn line” marks the division between the zone of accumulation and ablation.
+- FIRN LINE: The “firn line” marks the division between the zone of accumulation and ablation.